Pushing Toward the Simplex Vertices: A Simple Remedy for Code Collapse in Smoothed Vector Quantization: Experiments

 Models were trained on the LibriSpeech dataset, combining all training splits \citep[train-clean-100 + train-clean-360 + train-other-500;][]{Panayotov+15}.
 Further details on the network architecture and learning objective are provided in Appendix~\ref{sec:wav2vec2_detail}.

-Table~\ref{tab:param_wav2vec2} reports codebook usage.
+Table~\ref{tab:score_wav2vec2} reports codebook usage.
 The perplexity-based regularization failed to prevent code collapse in both single- and dual-codebook settings.
 Likewise, the STE and rotational gradient estimation approaches exhibited the same failure.
+Remarkably, SimVQ---despite achieving full codebook usage in the discrete autoencoding experiments---offered no observable benefit in this learning paradigm.

-By contrast, the proposed KNN-based regularization ensured complete code utilization in both conditions when cross-entropy was used as the divergence metric on the simplex.
-The L2 metric, on the other hand, proved insufficient to prevent code collapse, especially when combined with Gumbel sampling.
+By contrast, the proposed KNN-based regularization ensured high code utilization in both conditions.
+As in the discrete autoencoding experiments, a single neighbor per GPU was sufficient to obtain this effect.